-My research in political theory deals with conceptualisations of democratic legitimacy.
-I particularly focus on deliberative democracy and consider the role of society-wide argumentative exchanges for democratic quality.
+My research in political theory deals with conceptualizations of democratic legitimacy.
+I particularly focus on deliberative and democracy and consider the role of society-wide argumentative exchanges for democratic quality.
 These theoretical enquiries are complemented by empirical studies that measure political systems' deliberative quality and assess the impacts and contributions of deliberation in democratic policy-making.

 Determining the precise relationship of theoretical and empirical findings poses serious challenges.
 I am applying philosophy of science-concepts to address these challenges.

-Theoretical and empirical research on deliberative systems
+Theoretical and empirical research on deliberation & deliberative systems

 Political philosophy of liberalism, Kantianism, and proceduralism